lahkens/MLP-and-Backpropagation/README.md

 # MLP and Backpropagation
-## Built a MultiLayer Perceptron from sratch using numpy and then performed backpropagation to update the weights and biases for a given mathematical function.
+## Built a MultiLayer Perceptron using numpy and  performed backpropagation to update the weights and biases for a given mathematical function.